waltermeyer/socket-programming/README.md

 If you are at a point where the assignment feels completely overwhelming or you are at a loss as to what to do, talk to or email me.
 I will help you!

 https://www.purchase.edu/Policies/academicintegrity.aspx

+### Questions / Concerns

+Email me or post to Moodle!